 Make the internal singleton object returned by APIs like

 directlyProvidedByfor objects that implement or provide no interfaces more immutable.
 Previously an internal cache could be mutated.
 See issue 204.

-- Ensure that objects that implement no interfaces (such as direct
+Ensure that objects that implement no interfaces (such as direct subclasses of

 object) still include